 Dr. Frye offers a comprehensive range of care for orthopedic and sports medicine conditions.
 From routine sports physicals to casting broken bones in the office, our practice is equipped to handle a wide variety of needs.
 We've included descriptions of some of our leading services on this page.

 Ponseti method casting for clubfeet: Dr. Frye is proud to have completed specialized training in the Ponseti Method for treatment of congenital clubfoot at the University of Iowa.
-She is pleased to offer this proven method of correcting foot deformity at her clinics in Lansing and Owosso.
+She is pleased to offer this proven method of correcting foot deformity at her clinic in Lansing.
 The majority of clubfeet can be corrected in infants in about six to eight weeks with proper gentle manipulations and plaster casts.
 The goal of treatment is to obtain and maintain correction of the foot to give children a functional, pain-free foot with good mobility so that they can go on to participate in normal play & activity.
 Dr. Frye welcomes prenatal referrals.
 She is happy to meet with expecting moms who have had clubfeet diagnosed on prenatal ultrasound in order to help educate and prepare families regarding treatment options.

 Fracture care: Convenient on-site radiology allows Dr. Frye to do x-rays and diagnose injuries quickly.
 She applies splints and casts in the office, including EXOS waterproof casts - allowing kids to stay active when possible.